grpc/proposal/A88-xds-data-error-handling.md

 When we receive an error for a given resource, we will do the following:
 1. Cancel the resource timer, if any.
-2. Set the cache entry's status to `RECEIVED_ERROR` and record the error, so that that information can be reported via CSDS.
+2. Set the cache entry's status to `RECEIVED_ERROR` and record the error in the cache entry.
 3. If the status code is NOT_FOUND or PERMISSION_DENIED and the "fail_on_data_errors" server feature is present in the bootstrap config, delete the existing cached resource, if any.